male and female student observing machine

 Typical offer:

-A typical applicant would usually have post-school higher education such as an HNC, or equivalent, or part of a degree course, together with appropriate work experience
+A typical applicant would usually have a level 3 qualification such as A level, or equivalent (BTEC, City and Guilds, Apprenticeship), together with appropriate work experience.

 Showing content for section Overview